Pebhashi-Tharushika/Simple-Task-App/README.md

-# Todo Task App
+# Task Maestro Whizz Todo App

-Todo Task App is a responsive web application designed to provide users with a user-friendly task management solution.
+Task Maestro Whizz Todo App is a responsive web application designed to provide users with a user-friendly task management solution.
 It allows users to efficiently schedule, organize, and manage their tasks.
-Users can seamlessly create new tasks, modify existing tasks, remove completed or unnecessary tasks, mark tasks as completed, and track their progress.
+Users can seamlessly create new tasks, modify existing tasks, remove completed or unnecessary tasks, mark tasks as completed and track their progress.

 ### Features
 - **User-Friendly Interface:** An intuitive interface that makes task management easy for users of all levels.